ghewitt95/pizzaapp/README.md

-# Pizzaapp CLI
+# Pizza App CLI

 Ruby CLI app simulating you putting your favorite toppings on a pizza but PLEASE don't add pineapple

-Run ruby app.rb in the terminal
+Run ruby pizza_app.rb in the terminal